TerminalDZ/electron-php-mysql/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

+We especially welcome contributions to add support for macOS and Linux platforms.

 ## Contact

 If you have any questions or suggestions, please feel free to contact us: